 • Detailed results of shareholder voting

-The Board comprises a non-executive Chairman, three non-executive directors and two executive directors.
+The Board comprises a non-executive Chairman, three independent non-executive directors and two executive directors.
 Across the members there is fair balance of skills, experience, independence and knowledge of the company, representing industry experience and knowledge from engineering, operational, finance and investment.
 Every member of our Board is there for the benefit of Pressure Technologies plc.
 Each recognising their responsibility to the company’s shareholders and employees.

 Board purpose statement